ShiCho489/datastructures-algoCpp/Lecture1/classworkGroup8/activity2/README.md

     - No
 - Deletion of an element from an array-based set of length N, takes N steps in worst-case scenario.

+The time complexity of set_name.find( key ) is O( log N ).
+As the elements are stored in a sorted manner by default.

 ## Taks 3

 - Array-based sets are arrays with one additional constraint of barring duplicates.
 How does this single Rule affect efficiency?
+It speeds up the traversing of set as there are no duplicates.
 - Should we avoid sets because insertion is slower for sets than regular arrays?
+No, If we use case is to have unique values than set is the correct choice.

 ## Reference